 Some guess Olympus means sky, others say heaven, and more others say brilliant.
 Here at Abarim Publications we fear that guessers like that simply mistake any kind of theology with anything that has to do with things "up there" or else majesty and all that, but these guessers forget that the sense of the divine is much older than the sense of royalty and earthly majesty.

 We surmise that the evolution of religion went hand in hand with a society's creation of surplus, which was stored in what would become temples (read our article on the Exodus for a much more detailed version of this theory).
 And since the earliest surpluses would have consisted of grain, we expect that this explains the obvious link between grain and early deities.

 Grain was known for its bristly appearance, and sure enough, the Bible speaks of a mountain named Hairy, namely mount Seir, and even a Mount Barley, or Tel-abib.
 In other words, here at Abarim Publications we suspect that the name Olympus stems from the idea that a very high mountain is what a land gathers around, both geographically and socially.
 We suggest that the names Olympus and thus Olympas ultimately derive from ολαι (olai), meaning barley groats, helped along by the adjective ολοσ (olos), meaning whole, entire, complete.
 But that's just a guess.

 The most obvious meaning of the name Olympas is As Olympus, or Good Enough To Be On Olympus, or something superlative like that, and Olympus may in this case also refer to the Olympic Games.
-But the name Olympus probably brought to mind the act of Gathering, rather than some lofty gloriousness or heavenliness.
+But the name Olympus probably brought to mind the act of Gathering/Storage, rather than some lofty gloriousness or heavenliness.